 Just keep in mind that Google locked Nest Hello’s best features behind the Nest Aware subscription.
 You can only get facial recognition, video history, and motion zones when you subscribe.
 If you don’t, it’s the equivalent of a digital peephole—only useful when you’re looking at it.

 If your home’s doorbell wiring doesn’t work or you don’t want to mess with electricity, then a battery-powered option might be the way to go.
-While Ring 2 can use your home’s wiring, you can skip that and use the included battery pack instead.
+Life the Eufy battery-powered doorbell, the Ring 3 can use your home’s wiring or you can skip that and use the included battery pack instead.
 You’ll just need to recharge it once in a while.

-The Ring 2 records 1080p video and much like the Nest requires a subscription to view previous footage.
+The Ring 3 records 1080p video and much like the Nest requires a subscription to view previous footage.
 If you don’t wire the doorbell into your home, you’ll need to buy a separate chime to hear when someone rings the doorbell.
+The latest model includes improved zone detection and 5 GHz wi-fi support.
 Ring does have Alexa integration, which includes doorbell announcements.
 That could negate the need for the separate chime purchase.

 Best for Renters: Ring Peephole Camera